 Leading by example can be a powerful way to inspire our client investors and our tenants to invest in sustainability and green buildings.
 Our commitment to drive down our environmental impact applies as fully to our own operations as to our assets under management.

-Our internal operations have a significantly lower impact on the environment than our assets under management.
-However, we are looking for opportunities to further reduce emissions here too.
-Our platform’s CO2emissions come primarily from energy use in our seven offices, air travel, and emissions from company cars.
+While our platform has a lower impact than our portfolio, every improvement counts and we are always looking for opportunities to reduce our footprint here.
+Our operational carbon emissions come mainly from energy use in our six* offices, air travel and company cars.

 Net Zero Carbon platform